 First of All, What is Geofencing?

-Geofencing is an advertising technique designed to target a certain area or virtual perimeter using GPS.
+Our top geofencing tactics for small companies provide an effective way, targeting consumers at a hyperlocal level to increase brand awareness and conversions in your area or virtual perimeter using GPS.
 When a mobile device enters this “virtual fence,” the technology can be used to automatically trigger display ads, directly to the user’s smartphone via apps.

 Say for example you own pet shop and you’re trying to get attention to your new range of dog accessories.
 You can set up geofences around designated areas that would be relevant to your ideal customers, such as a nearby park where locals walk their dogs.
 People entering your desired geofence, the park in this case, will begin seeing your ads when they are there and even when they leave (for up to 30 days).
 This gives your business incredible exposure to the right people at the right time, increasing your walk-in customers.